-8.81 Although a desk based assessment was not provided, the KCC Archaeological Officer notes that an assessment has been carried out for the adjacent site which will have similar archaeological potential.
+9.58 Although a desk-based assessment was not provided, the KCC Archaeological Officer notes that an assessment has been carried out for the adjacent site which will have similar archaeological potential.
 As a result of this, and other developments in close proximity a range of important archaeological remains of Bronze Age, Iron Age, Roman, Saxon and medieval date have been identified.
 Due to this, the KCC Archaeological Officer has advised that a staged programme of archaeological investigation is appropriate and has recommended a condition requiring a programme of archaeological work.
-I have recommended that this is imposed and as such consider that this matter has been acceptably dealt with.
+As such consider that this matter has been acceptably dealt with.

-9. OVERALL PLANNING BALANCE AND CONCLUSION
+10. OVERALL PLANNING BALANCE AND CONCLUSION